 - Some support from a provider experienced in integrating AI solutions

-What $200 of hardware can do
+What you can do with $200 of hardware

 With the Coral programme coming out of beta in 2019, it is now possible for anyone to run powerful, hardware-accelerated AI computer vision applications on hardware that costs under $200.
 Smart, deep learning camera systems are also available from Amazon (AWS DeepLens) and Microsoft (Vision AI Developer Kit).